 When evaluating a new landing site, or practicing before conducting seasonal operations, fly without passengers or cargo.
-Stow your survival gear as far aft as possible to avoid a forward center of gravity.
+Stow your survival gear as far aft as possible to avoid a forward center of gravity, while respecting the weight and balance limitations for your aircraft.
 Always file a flight plan detailing the specific locations you intend to explore.
 Make at least 3 recon passes at different levels before attempting a landing and don't land unless you're sure you have enough room to take off.